-A warranty is a term in an insurance contract that must be strictly complied with by the insured.
-Prior to the Act, a breach of a warranty would discharge the insurer from any liability under the policy, even if the breach was unrelated to a claim.
-Under the Act, the effect of a breach of warranty is to suspend liability, which is potentially a less severe situation for the insured.
+Prior to the Act, a breach of a warranty would discharge the insurer from any liability under the policy from the time of breach, even if the breach of warranty was unrelated to a claim.
+Under the Act, the effect of a breach of warranty is to suspend the insurer's liability while the insured is in breach, but liability can be restored if the breach is remedied, which is a better situation for the insured.